8 Ways to Fix "Disconnected from the Remote Desktop Software Network"

 Ethernet Properties

 Step 1.
-Launch AnyDesk, log in to your account, and open Settings.
+Launch the application, log in if required, and open Settings.

 You can also set the auto-update option instead of updating the software manually.